 How to get there:

-Glasgow is served by two airports but Glasgow International is the go-to airport for domestic flights to the rest of the UK including Bristol, Birmingham, London Stansted, and Southampton (Glasgow Prestwick runs only short-haul flights to Europe).
+Glasgow is served by two airports but Glasgow International is the go-to airport for domestic flights to the rest of the UK (Glasgow Prestwick runs only short-haul flights to Europe).
 There are trains to Glasgow every 40 minutes from London and it’s only an hour between here and Edinburgh.

 How to get there:

-Liverpool is easily reached from Wales, the Midlands, and nearby Manchester by road, although you may want to take advantage of cheap flights if coming from further afield – Belfast, Edinburgh, and Castletown (Isle of Man) airports operate direct flights to Liverpool.
+Liverpool is easily reachable by road, although you may want to take advantage of cheap flights if coming from further afield – Belfast, Edinburgh, and Castletown (Isle of Man) airports operate direct flights to Liverpool.

 Where to start?
 With world-leading museums perhaps, or the fantastic shopping to be had?
 How about the diverse cuisines on offer or the endless, eclectic bars?
 What about the copious green space and endless attractions?
 You get it.
 London has it all – in spades.
 The highlights?
-Start with the British Museum (reopening soon), Covent Garden, the London Eye, the Tower of London, the Shard…
+Start with the British Museum (booked a timed ticket online), Covent Garden, the London Eye, the Tower of London, the Shard…

 Even those who’ve done it all might have missed this one.
 In 2016, the ArcelorMittal Orbit in the Olympic Park launched a brand new attraction: a helter-skelter slide all the way down the UK’s tallest sculpture.
 It’s the world’s longest and tallest tunnel slide, and predictably enough, more than rivals the London Eye for spectacular views of the city.
-The slide reopens on 1 August and you can book adult tickets online from £16.75.
+You can book adult tickets online from £16.75.
 Child tickets cost from £10.75, or pick up a family of four ticket from £53.

 Where to stay in London:

 Book a room at the stylish Andaz London and you’ll get five-star service and chic boutique style in one very attractive package – the 19th-century ex-Great Eastern railway hotel.
-There are five different bars and restaurants; an easy favourite is Eastway, for reliable brasserie dishes, including great steaks.
-Or, save your money for those swanky skyscraper restaurants and craft beers pubs and head to the Z hotel: there are several dotted around the city in Soho, Shoreditch, Piccadilly and Victoria, each with the trademark small but perfectly formed rooms.
+There are five bookable bars and restaurants, and an easy favourite is Eastway, for reliable brasserie dishes, including great steaks.
+Or, save your money for those swanky skyscraper restaurants and head to the Z hotel: there are several dotted around the city in Soho, Shoreditch, Piccadilly and Victoria, each with the trademark small but perfectly formed rooms.

 How to get there: